ddnexus/Flat-Plat/README.md

 - TBD: add the style settings consistent with the Equilux Palette for apps like Vivaldi, Tilix, RubyMine, SmartGit, DeepGit, ...

+- [Smyck terminal](https://github.com/DarthWound/smyck-gnome-terminal): a script to use SMYCK palette in GNOME Terminal

 ## Branches